PerOve/SPALM/README.md

 ## CI/CD Pipeline

-The repository includes ready-to-use Azure DevOps pipeline definitions for implementing a full DEV-TEST-PROD workflow.
-See `src/pipelines/` for details.
+The repository includes ready-to-use GitHub Actions workflows for implementing a full DEV-TEST-PROD deployment process.
+See `.github/workflows/` for details.

+For proper authentication with SharePoint, the solution uses an Azure App registration with appropriate permissions.
+Follow the [Azure App Setup](docs/azure-app-setup.md) guide to create and configure this app.

 ## Development